raul-izquierdo/roster/README.md

 - **-g <groups.txt>**: (optional) A file with the teacher’s groups.
 Only students in these groups will be included.
 If not specified, all students are included.
 - **-h, --help**: Show help.

+The 'roster.csv' file must be downloaded from the organization page.
+To get this file:
+1. Go to your GitHub Classroom page.
+2. Click on the "Roster" tab.
+3. Click the "Download roster" button to get the CSV file.

 ## Students file formats

 ### SIES format